Mudit7715/BDA-mini-Project/README.md

 #### Hourly and Daily Trends

 Crashes peak between 3–7 PM, coinciding with evening rush hours and reduced visibility.
 Weekends exhibit a 22% higher crash rate than weekdays, likely due to increased recreational travel and alcohol consumption.
-Notably, **Friday evenings** had the highest crash density (18% of weekly incidents)[^1].
+Notably, **Friday evenings** had the highest crash density (18% of weekly incidents).

 #### Seasonal Variations

 - **Summer**: 28% more crashes than the annual average, attributed to higher traffic volumes from tourism and construction.
-- **Winter**: Low visibility and icy roads increase severe crashes by 14%, despite a 19% reduction in total crashes[^1].
+- **Winter**: Low visibility and icy roads increase severe crashes by 14%, despite a 19% reduction in total crashes.

 #### Geospatial Hotspots

 Crashes cluster near downtown intersections (e.g., State St/Chicago Ave) and major highways (I-90, I-94).
-These zones correlate with high traffic density and complex lane configurations (e.g., 4+ lanes)[^1].
+These zones correlate with high traffic density and complex lane configurations (e.g., 4+ lanes).

 ---